 Use group assignments to teach students how to effectively work in teams.
 This type of assignment helps students realize that each team member can contribute something useful when tasked with solving a problem.
 Students demonstrate their knowledge while they learn to appreciate the perspective of others.

 You create a group assignment nearly the same way you create assignments for students to complete individually.
 When you create a group assignment, a gradebook item is created automatically.

 You can allow class conversations for a group assignment.
 Students can choose between a conversation with the class as a whole or only among their group members.
 Additionally, students can also hold virtual meetings with their group members if Collaborate Ultra is available in your course and you enable conversations for the assignment.

-On the New Assignment page, select the Assignment Settings icon to open the panel and select Make group assignment.
+On the New Assignment page, select the Assignment Settings icon to open the panel and select Assign to groups.

 Students are automatically grouped when you get to the Create Groups page, but you can change how groups are formed:

 - Randomly Assign: Students are randomly assigned to the number of groups you want to create.
 Choose how many groups to create in the Number of Groups menu.
 The system distributes students equally among the number of groups you create.